 1st Place - Jaime de la Torre Naharro – “Tenebrae”

-He goes on to describe his artistic journey, “In 2013, after a complex process of experimentation, I developed the negative ballpoint pen drawing technique, a brand new concept that consists of reverting colours in order to create breath taking images.
-This technique that has become a fundamental pillar on my work requires of a high knowledge in colour theories in order to be able to create tones and images with strong chromatic effects as opposite from natural images.”
+He goes on to describe his artistic journey, “In 2013, after a complex process of experimentation, I developed the negative ballpoint pen drawing technique, a brand new concept that consists of reverting colors in order to create breathtaking images.
+This technique that has become a fundamental pillar on my work requires of a high knowledge in color theories in order to be able to create tones and images with strong chromatic effects as opposite from natural images.”

 2nd Place - Lou Ann Goodrich – “Amur Leopard”

 A lifelong resident of the Pacific Northwest, Lou Ann Goodrich currently resides in Oregon where she maintains forested acreage preserved for wildlife.

 An environmentalist, she is an active proponent of healthy ecosystems and habitat conducive to maintaining diversity and sustainability for wildlife and the natural world.
 Animals have always been a large part of her life and after retiring from a career in medicine she pursued photography for expression.

 Now a passionate photographer of wildlife and the natural world, she particularly strives to portray behavioral images typical of a species.
 Recently she has diversified and added digital photo artistry to her skills.
 New to this art form, she continues to perfect her style and craft.
 Most recently she was the featured artist for the digital and print magazine Living the Photo Artistic Life. www.louanngoodrich-photoartist.com

 3rd Place - Mike Yokotake - “Painted Dog”